Herb Garden Design is a huge topic - there are so many different ways to grow herbs.

 The same cautions about growing herbs in pots - look after the watering and nutrients or they will die.

 Whilst this is a very pretty arrangement, as a herb garden design, it's not suitable for long term use.
 The pots are too small for the herbs to grow well.
 The larger herbs will quickly become pot bound and will probably die.
+It's very 'arty' and not very practical but would be fine if you were to be entertaining people and wanted a nice table display in your garden for a little while.

 Move them into larger pots or into garden soil as soon as you see roots coming through the hole in the bottom of the plant pot.

-This is such a lovely idea, to use the steps leading down your garden to display herbs.
+This is such a lovely idea, to use the steps leading down to your garden to display herbs.

 The same cautions as other containers: